The best prepaid mobile plans in Australia (October 2024)

 Best cheap prepaid mobile plan

-TPG 25GB Mobile Plan
+TPG 25GB Small Plan

 How we chose the best prepaid mobile plan:

-• We ranked prepaid mobile plans with at least 10GB of base data (capped at $25 spend) then used dollar-to-data comparisons to find the best value.
+• We ranked prepaid mobile plans with at least 10GB of base data (capped at $25 monthly spend) then used dollar-to-data comparisons to find the best value.
 More widespread networks and our in-depth provider schema are used to settle tie-breaks.

 Additional details